The Vermont Statutes Online

 The zoning ordinance in force within any village in the Town shall continue within the control of such village and the officials appointed to administer the same within such village shall continue in office pursuant to law until such time as said village ceases to exist and becomes a part of Town.

 § 103-603.
-Administration of ordinance of villages which merge
+Administration of ordinance of villages that merge

-When such villages cease to exist as aforesaid, the Town legislative body, Board of Adjustment, and Administrative Officer shall have jurisdiction of and administer zoning in said village area as a separate zoned area in accordance with the provisions of the ordinance in force therein and the general law.
-If no Town Administrative Officer and Board of Adjustment have then been appointed by the legislative body, that body shall forthwith make such appointment.
+When villages cease to exist pursuant to this charter, the Select Board, Development Review Board, and Administrative Officer shall have jurisdiction of and administer zoning in the village area as a separate zoned area in accordance with the provisions of the ordinance in force therein and the general law.
+If no Town Administrative Officer or Development Review Board has then been appointed by the Select Board, the Select Board shall make such appointment.
+(Amended 2019, No. M-8, § 1, eff.
+June 10, 2019.)

 § 103-604.
 Comprehensive Town ordinance

-The billboard zoning ordinance enacted for the area outside the villages in the Town shall continue to be administered by the Town officials having charge of zoning.
-When such officials acquire jurisdiction of the zoning ordinance in other zoned areas as herein provided, said ordinances, together with said billboard zoning ordinance, shall be deemed to be part of a general town zoning ordinance duly and legally enacted in accordance with a comprehensive plan.
-Such general ordinance shall be subject to repeal, amendment, or alteration by the Town under the application provisions of law.
+When Town officials having charge of zoning acquire jurisdiction of the zoning ordinance in other zoned areas as provided in this section, the ordinances shall be deemed to be part of a general Town zoning ordinance duly and legally enacted in accordance with a comprehensive plan.
+The general ordinance shall be subject to repeal, amendment, or alteration by the Town.
+(Amended 2019, No. M-8, § 1, eff.
+June 10, 2019.)

 - Subchapter 007: WATER SYSTEM